satinstitch/teensummeradventure/Adventures.md

 Visit a local store you've never been to before

-Go to two of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc.
+**Go to two of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc.

 Find and collect a seashell or a rock that you think is beautiful or unique.

 take skytrain somewhere

-Visit a Little Free Library and either donate a book to it or take one.
+**Visit a Little Free Library and either donate a book to it or take one.

+Go swimming in a lake in BC

 #Writing

 *From Last Year*

-Write a poem about something.
+**Write a poem about something.

 Write a piece of fan fiction.